 One advantage of platter drives is cost.
 The price per gigabyte on a modern disk drive is around $0.05.
 By contrast, the cheapest solid state drives cost $0.60 per gigabyte, however, it should be noted that with the growing demand for solid state drives, the cost to produce such drives continues to drop as solid state drives become produced in greater volume.
 The cost advantage of platter drives at the moment makes them ideal for the use of backing up data from a large system.
-Solid state drives however are more useful when dealing with personal computing or computing on a server, as they allow for faster read and write time.
-This is due to the fact that solid state drives have the ability to access a given part of memory directly, where as a platter drive must search with the head sequentially until the requested piece of data is located.
+Solid state drives, however, are more useful when dealing with personal computing or computing on a server, as they allow for faster read and write time.
+This is due to the fact that solid state drives have the ability to access a given part of memory directly, where as a platter drive must search with the head sequentially until the requested piece of data is located (www.newegg.com).

 Device longevity is another factor to take into account when dealing with various different types of secondary storage.
-The average lifespan of a based hard drive ranges from five to seven years, depending on usage.
-However, there are other reasons for platter drives to fail, one such reason being movement or vibration uch occurrences can cause the head of the reader to scratch a platter leading to a loss of data and often drive failure.
-By contrast, solid-state drive will not fail due to vibration or movement due to the fact that they have no moving parts.
-Furthermore, solid-state drives are rated for their longevity in hours by a factor called time failure or MBTF.
+The average lifespan of a disk-based hard drive ranges from five to seven years, depending on usage.
+However, there are other reasons for platter drives to fail, one such reason being movement or vibration.
+Such occurrences can cause the head of the reader to scratch a platter leading to a loss of data and often drive failure.
+By contrast, solid-state drives will not fail due to vibration or movement due to the fact that they have no moving parts.
+Furthermore, solid-state drives are rated for their longevity in hours by a factor called mean time between failures or MBTF.
 Many solid state drives are rated for over 1,000,000 hours of usage, which equates to over 100 years, however, the amount of up time is rarely what kills a solid state drive, the number of writes is often the limiting factor.
 Each segment of a solid state drive can only be written to a limited number of times, after that, a given segment cannot be written to again; that being said, these sectors can still be read from, meaning that drive failure does not necessarily lead to loss of data.
-Additionally, solid state drives support functions such as TRIM and AHCI, both of which are used to ensure that a given segment of a solid-state drive is not being repetitively written to, causing the drive to lose the ability to write to the aforementioned section.
+Additionally, solid state drives support functions such as TRIM and AHCI, both of which are used to ensure that a given segment of a solid-state drive is not being repetitively written to, causing the drive to lose the ability to write to the aforementioned section (Dong Kim).